 - Subverted in Rome.
 When Niobe's husband comes back after years of absence to see her holding a baby she has some explaining to do.
 She claims it's the son of their 13 year old daughter.
 Given how well the secret was kept it seems they must have kept the neighbours in the dark too and planned the substitution from the start, or invoked this trope.

-- An episode of NUMB3RS revolving around a polygamist cult featured a pair of women who were sisters and mother and daughter (unknown to the daughter until some way into the episode).
+- An episode of NUMB3RS revolving around a polygamist cult features a pair of women who are sisters and mother and daughter (unknown to the daughter until some way into the episode).

-- The 1990 TV miniseries version of Phantom of the Opera, with Charles Dance.
-In it, it is revealed that the operahouse's old manager is Erik's father, but he has pretended to be a more distant relative, 'out of cowardice'.
+- The 1990 TV miniseries version of The Phantom of the Opera, with Charles Dance.
+In it, it is revealed that the Opera House's old manager is Erik's father, but he has pretended to be a more distant relative, "out of cowardice".
 Towards the end, he reveals the truth to Erik, who in a slight subversion says he'd known it, and wondered when he would tell the truth.
 The same thing happens in the Yeston-Kopit musical version, which had the same writer.

 - Oddly enough, played for laughs — sort of — in 30 Rock's Valentine's Day episode, as the capstone to the worst first date ever.

 - On Veronica Mars, Jackie's "younger brother" is revealed to be her son — a fact he is not aware of, as he calls his grandmother "mom".

 - In the Australian soap Home and Away, Charlie is revealed to be Ruby's mother, born after Charlie was raped.
 Charlie's parents raised the baby as their daughter.
 When Ruby finds out, she goes ape about it, before finally forgiving Charlie for the deception.

 - A major arc on Moesha involves Dorian discovering that his uncle, Frank, is really his biological father, born from a relationship he had while he was separated from his first wife.
 His mother was thus really his aunt.